jayson-lennon/rust-bdd-techniques/README.md

 ```

 Things to note:

-- The name of the test function should be long and descriptive with enough information to understand:
+- The name of the test function should be long and descriptive, with enough information to understand:
   - The behavior under test
-  - What category of input we are using with the behavior (happy path, error path, etc)
+  - What category of input is used with the behavior (happy path, error path, etc)
   - What the result should be
 - Tests should assert that a single behavior works, ideally being checked with a single assert.
   - "The file is saved" is one behavior, but may have two asserts like `assert!(path.exists())` and `assert_eq!(file_contents, "expected data")`.